 Figure 3a shows the periods of the observation-based NAO indices provided by NCAR and model-based NAO indices calculated with the method proposed by Zheng et al. (2013).
 The power spectra of the NAO indices are also shown in Fig. S3.
-The significant periods (at a 90% confidence level) of the observed NAO index are 3, 4.8 and 8-10 years shown as the red line in Figure 3a, characterized by interannual and decadal signals.
-Most models can reproduce significant interannual signals of around 3 years, and CESM1-BGC, GFDL-ESM2M, IPSL-CM5B-LR, MPI-ESM-MR and NorESM1-ME can reproduce the interannual signal of 4-5 years.
+The significant periods (at a 90% confidence level) of the observed NAO index are 3, 4.8, and 8-10 years, shown as a red line in Fig. 3a, characterized by interannual and decadal signals.
+Most models can reproduce significant interannual signals of around 3 years, and CESM1-BGC, GFDL-ESM2M, IPSL-CM5B-LR, MPI-ESM-MR, and NorESM1-ME can reproduce the interannual signal of 4-5 years.
 It should be noted that HadGEM2-CC without significant EOF1 of SLP does not have a significant interannual period of the NAO index.
 Therefore, we will not emphasize the analysis of simulated results from HadGEM2-CC in the following content.
-Compared with the observation, the model bias of the NAO periods is mainly reflected on the decadal scale, which is consistent with the analysis of the CMIP5 models by Wang et al. (2017) based on the annual NAO.
-Only 5 models such as CanESM2, HadGEM2-CC,

-215 IPSL-CM5A-MR MPI-ESM-LR and MRI-ESM1 can reproduce the decadal signals longer than 8 years, and GFDL-ESM2G can simulate the periods of 16 and 18 years characterized decadal signal that are not observed.
+Compared with the observation, the model bias of the NAO periods is mainly reflected on a decadal scale, which is consistent with the analysis of the CMIP5 models by Wang et al. (2017) based on the annual NAO.
+Only five models (CanESM2, HadGEM2-CC, IPSL-CM5A-MR MPI-ESM-LR, and MRI-ESM1) can reproduce the decadal signals longer than 8 years, and GFDL-ESM2G can simulate the periods of 16 and 18 years, characterized by decadal signals, which are not observed.